gmjosack/gsh/README.md

 machines are included.
 GSH can be extended by adding new host loaders as well as hooking into various stages of the runtime.

+While I plan to keep the api stable for the command line, the module's interface and plugin interfaces are still potentially evolving and I can't guarantee all changes will be backwards compatible at this time.

 ### Installation

 ### Configuration

+### Group Files

 ### Plugins